ninetailsrabbit/Match3Maker/README.md

 // Or
 var board = Board.Create(5, 7, 25);

+// You can provide your custom implementations of IPieceGenerator or ISequenceFinder var board = Board.Create(4, 4, 20, new YourCustomPieceGenerator(), new YourSequenceFinder());

 // Add available pieces to roll, they need to be defined to fill the board correctly Piece square = new(new NormalPieceType("square"));